-Offer accurate written and verbal information to all people with osteoarthritis to enhance understanding and counter misconceptions, such as that it will inevitably progress and cannot be treated.
+We offer accurate written and verbal information to all people with osteoarthritis to enhance understanding and counter misconceptions.

 Patient self management interventions:

-- It is important that self management programmes for people with osteoarthritis , either individually or in groups emphasise the recommended core treatments – Education, advice, access to information, exercises (muscle strength and aerobic training) , weight loss if overweight or obese.
+It is important self management programmes for people with osteoarthritis, either individually or in groups, emphasise the recommended core treatments: education, advice, access to information, exercises (muscle strength and aerobic training), weight loss if relevant.

-Advise people with osteoarthritis to exercise as a core treatment (NICE Guidance CG 177)irrespective of age , comorbidity , pain severity or disability.
-Exercises should include:
+We advise people with osteoarthritis to exercise as a core treatment (NICE Guidance CG 177) irrespective of age, other health conditions, pain severity or disability.

 Regular physical activity or exercise:

 High impact sports are best avoided but pretty much anything else is fine: